-A sculpted themed show cake depicting a movie, film, play or television series filmed in Georgia or the Southern region of the United States.
+A sculpted themed show cake celebrating a song, musical genre or musical artist with roots in Georgia or the Southern region of the United States.

-In this category, competitors are asked to create a show stopper cake with the "Southern Hollywood" theme that is sure to wow the judges and Ultimate Sugar Show attendees.
-With a large number of movies and TV shows produced in Georgia and the South, competitors are asked to think outside the box and get creative when designing their competition entry.
+In this category, competitors are asked to create a show stopper cake with the "Sounds of the South" theme that is sure to wow the judges and Ultimate Sugar Show attendees.
+Given the a wide variety of musical genres and songs with connections to the South, competitors are asked to think outside the box and get creative when designing their competition entry.

 Maximum base board allowed in this category is 24," and there is no height restriction.